What we do

 We support other organisations by volunteering with them and encourage others to join us and do the same.

-We target a specific need and initiate collection drives to gather items and distribute them accordingly.
+We target a specific need and initiate collection drives to gather unwanted items and share them with others.

 We form partnerships with others to assist them in fulfilling a need they have identified within their organisation.

 We create awareness of the incredible work that individuals and organisations are doing within our community.